matrix-org/matrix.org/content/blog/2025/10/2025-10-29-conference-wrap-up.md

 {{ figure(
     img="/blog/img/conf25-yan-barcamp.webp"
     caption=""
-    alt="A photo of a white man wearing a hat and a purple hoodie.
+    alt="A photo of a man wearing a hat and a purple hoodie.
 He holds a microphone and speaks in the middle of a crowd where many people are busy on their computers and talking to each other."
 ) }}

 The second and third days were the heart of the conference.
 The global show-up rate was high!
 Indeed, 96% of people who bought a ticket showed up.
 We asked people to optionally add their country of origin, and for those who replied 20 countries were represented.
 We got 68 speakers, including 2 remote sessions and 1 hybrid session.